 The best conversations are like a river – they flow along, even if there are a few bumps and turns along the way.
 It takes some practice and finesse to drive a balanced conversation that moves along naturally, and having some good questions tucked in your back pocket can help you navigate slow spots and push past mere small talk.
 After all, small talk, while necessary in many situations, won’t actually help you get to know someone.
 And then, when you see them again, there isn’t a good place to pick up where you left off!

-Questions to Get To Know Someone DO’s and DON’Ts
+Getting To Know Someone: DO’s and DON’Ts

 - DO ease into deeper questions.
 Begin with the “Starter” questions below to get the conversation flowing, and then use the “Deeper” questions to transition between small talk and real conversation.

 - DO understand the context of your conversation.
 Interview questions or questions that are appropriate for a professional setting can seem too aggressive on a date.

 - DO give the other person some time to warm up.
 Many people feel uncomfortable talking with a new person in the beginning, so it’s best to give them some time to relax and fall into more natural conversation patterns.

 - DON’T beat a dead horse if your conversation “partner” isn’t pulling their weight in the conversation.
 DO make the best of it and keep asking questions if the situation requires it – you’re seated next to your narcissistic boss at a business dinner or you need to entertain a client.

 - DO listen carefully to the responses you receive from your questions.
 Use follow-up questions and prompts to dig deeper (Really?
 Why is that?
 How did that make you feel?) once you’ve reached a topic that you both seem to find interesting.